Forming an S Corporation and Filing IRS Form 2553

 Attach a statement indicating that the corporation either had reasonable cause or inadvertently failed to file Form 2553 in a timely manner.
 Explain the circumstances in detail.
 Both Form 2553 and the attached statement must be signed by each shareholder.

 Reasonable cause refers to the specific facts or circumstances that caused the forms to be filed late.
 Be sure to address the following points when you're writing a reasonable cause statement:

 - What happened and when did it happen?

 - What facts and circumstances prevented it during the period of time that the business entity had not yet filed the forms?

 - How did these facts and circumstances result in the forms not being filed on time?

 - How did the business entity handle the remainder of its financial and tax affairs during this time?

 - What attempt did the business entity make to correct the situation when the facts and the circumstances changed?

 When the Business Entity Was Required to File IRS Form 8832

 IRS Form 8832 is used by business entities other than corporations that elect to be classified as S corporations for federal tax purposes.
-A common example is a single member limited liability company.
+A common example is a single-member limited liability company.
 Ordinarily, this type of company would be treated as a disregarded entity.
-The single member liability company could elect to be treated as a corporation instead, then subsequently elect to be treated as an S corporation.
+The single member liability company could elect to be treated as a corporation instead, and then subsequently elect to be treated as an S corporation.